Table of Contents

 They give the right answers at first.
 But later, the real subject added an incorrect response to see how it would impact them.
 Over one-third of the people gave a wrong point of view.

 The experiments showed the power of group influence, and the possibility of people to follow masses in their decision making.
-It is sometimes difficult for people to resists peer pressure because seeing many people doing the same thing and not going in their direction can make standing out difficult.
+It is sometimes difficult for people to resist peer pressure because seeing many people doing the same thing and not going in their direction can make standing out difficult.

 There is a saying that ”the majority carries the vote”.
 This means in as much as there are many people following an indistinct direction, that is what everybody would do, whether they are right or wrong it does not matter to them.
 The minority has no say over the majority through the lack of boldness to resist peer pressure which causes the majority to subjugate them.